NVIDIA/workbench-example-hybrid-rag/README.md

     * [Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) - Special permissions from Meta are needed.
 Use the same email address as your Hugging Face account when applying for access.
     * [Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) - Special permissions from Meta are needed.
 Use the same email address as your Hugging Face account when applying for access.
     * You can also input a custom model from Hugging Face, following the same format.
 Careful--not all models and quantization levels may be supported in this TGI server version!
 5. Select a quantization level.
-Full, 8-bit, and 4-bit bitsandbytes precision levels are currently supported.
+The recommended precision for your system will be pre-selected for you, but full, 8-bit, and 4-bit bitsandbytes precision levels are currently supported.

 ##### Table 2 System Resources vs Model Size and Quantization